 “With the proliferation of cheap, mass-produced furniture and design objects it has become increasingly necessary to incorporate elements that showcase detail and the human touch,” says Jordan England, founder of furniture company Industry West.
 “There is an intrinsically comforting character to objects and furniture that are made by hand and I think this is why we are seeing a burst in their popularity.”

 Armadillo & Co.’s Pottharst agrees, adding hand-woven pieces promotes a sense of connection with the people and spaces that surround us.

 In addition to looking nice, woven furniture and accessories can be just the thing if you’re looking for décor that can withstand the test of time.

 “From patio furniture to rugs to side tables, woven materials are hearty, durable, and low maintenance,” says Ashley Moore.
 Founder and designer at Moore House Interiors.

 Okay, so now that we understand why woven wares are so popular, how do you integrate them into your space without looking like a page from a lackluster catalog?
 According to the pros, let your personal design aesthetic lead the way.

-“Modern spaces filled with shiny finishes or glitzy fixtures benefit the most from grounding elements like the texture and warmth that are characteristic of woven furniture and accessories,” explain Roxy Te, founder and creative director of Society Social.
+“Modern spaces filled with shiny finishes or glitzy fixtures benefit the most from grounding elements like the texture and warmth that are characteristic of woven furniture and accessories,” explains Roxy Te, founder and creative director of Society Social.
 “They relax a room and make it more inviting.”

 She recommends pairing a Sputnik chandelier with handwoven rattan chairs or seagrass baskets with a colorful table and modern art.
-But whether you swap out your ho-hum dining chairs for cool, caned alternatives or hang up some woven trays on one of your bathroom, your space will have a trendy, seal of approval.
+But whether you swap out your ho-hum dining chairs for cool, caned alternatives or hang up some woven trays on one of your bathrooms, your space will have a trendy, seal of approval.